 – Adbusters Magazine

-So here are 7 activities for you to try on Buy Nothing Day this year that can be carried over into your year-round relationship with things.
+So here are 7 activities for you to try on Buy Nothing Day this year that can be carried over into your year-round relationship with things (jump to a section: declutter, swap, repair, make, borrow, bake, donate).

 1) Declutter something

-Why not pick an area of your home you’ve been meaning to give some attention to and spend some time on Buy Nothing Day sifting through closets, drawers, cupboards, garages, storage units, etc. Organize the area and prepare a box (or boxes!) of things you want to part with.
+Pick an area of your home and spend some time on Buy Nothing Day sifting through closets, drawers, cupboards, garages, storage units, etc. Organize the area and prepare a box (or boxes!) of things you want to part with.
 You may even discover a long lost treasure or two while you’re at it.

 Looking for decluttering strategies?
 Check out Marie Kondo’s book The Life Changing Magic of Tidying Up.
 And if you’re looking for strategies to keep your home from becoming cluttered in the future, Sarah Lazarovic’s A Bunch of Pretty Things I Did Not Buy is a meditation on how to stop shopping for unnecessary things in the first place.